 Harmonsburg is a tiny town located in the state of Pennsylvania.
 With a population of 309 people and just one neighborhood, Harmonsburg is the 1054th largest community in Pennsylvania.
 Much of the housing stock in Harmonsburg was built prior to World War II, making it one of the older and more historic towns in the country.

-Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Harmonsburg is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Unlike some towns, Harmonsburg isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Harmonsburg are a mix of both white- and blue-collar jobs.
 Overall, Harmonsburg is a town of sales and office workers, production and manufacturing workers, and service providers.
 There are especially a lot of people living in Harmonsburg who work in office and administrative support (46.48%), sales jobs (11.27%), and food service (5.63%).

 Because of many things, Harmonsburg is a great place for families with children to consider.
 First of all, many other families with children live here, making Harmonsburg a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
 The town’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
 With regard to real estate, Harmonsburg has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
 Finally, Harmonsburg’s overall crime rate ranks among the lowest in the country, making it one of the safest places to raise a family.